 Yes, UV rays do affect tanning, but the way it does depends on your skin type.
 In general, sun exposure increases melanin production in you skin cells, which leads to a darker tan.
 However, because some types of melanin are more dangerous than others (pigmentary melanoma is the most likely type to occur in the skin), most dermatologists recommend protecting your skin when you’re going out in the sun.

-The best way to protect your skin from UV rays is to use sunscreens with a high level of protection like those made with titanium dioxide or zinc oxide.
-These ingredients tend to block or reflect the rays instead of allowing UV damage through to your skin cells so it’s important to include them in your skincare routine if you want healthy-looking skin that’s less vulnerable to sun damage.
+The best way to protect your skin from rays is to use sunscreens with a high level of protection like those made with titanium dioxide or zinc oxide.
+These ingredients tend to block or reflect the rays instead of allowing UV damage through to your cells so it’s important to include them in your skincare routine if you want healthy-looking skin damage that’s less vulnerable to sun damage.

 How to reduce UV exposure?